benkiefer/camel-ride/README.md

  - Send the same file to multiple locations using a wire tap.

 **XstreamTransformingMover:**
+ - Take a csv input file, convert each row into an object, then write each object to a separate xml file using xstream.

+**JaxbTransformingMover:**
- - Take a csv input file and break each row into a separate xml snippet.
-Create an output file for each message.
+ - Take a csv input file, convert each row into an object, then write each object to a separate xml file using JAXB.

 ##A Few Words of Caution:##
 Camel doesn't do much validation.
 If you screw up your destination or incorrectly write your Simple expression language, it's easy to get stuck in an infinite loop.